Cat-Lord/react-examples/apollo-graphql/README.md

 GraphQL Clients:
 - Apollo
 - Relay (facebook & only for react)

+### **TypeGraphQL**
+As a side note there is TypeGraphQL which supports Typescript together with GraphQL.
+TypeGraphQL comes with enhancements to traditional GraphQL mostly in decorator fashion.
+More on that on [their main page](https://typegraphql.com/docs/introduction.html).

 ## Fields and Types
 Types define how queries should or must be structured.
 Data types are simple:
 - Int (32-bit integer)